‘Fat Johnny Depp’? Body Shaming Is A ‘Catastrophe’ But What About Humor? [Opinion]

 A “fat Johnny Depp” Google search inspired by Catastrophe turns up some articles from late 2015 that were rather unkind to the handsome hunk who apparently had a bit of a lapse in his usually impeccable physical appearance.
 The New York Post was quick to criticize weight gain that could have been motivated by a role he was playing.

 “[Johnny Depp’s] face, chiseled just a few months ago, had swelled into a puffy oval, and the rest of his body looked as if it had gotten just as round.
 His hair appeared greasier than usual, and topping off his look, one of his teeth was red for some mysterious reason.
 A stain?
 A stray piece of cranberry?
 Some sort of pirate thing?
-We have no idea.
+We have no idea.”

 Catastrophe was hardly going there with their joke about “fat Johnny Depp” which described some other guy who happened to resemble Depp while being stouter.
 Still fat has become one of the few remaining slurs that people can throw around without hitting that politically correct wall.
 Is that fair?